 The Estate Planning legal services which I offer to my clients here in St. Louis and throughout Missouri vary according to each client's specific needs.
 Some clients need Revocable Living Trusts and Pour Over Wills for each spouse or partner, Health Care and Financial Durable Powers of Attorney and Health Care Directives.
 Other clients may only need Wills with testamentary trusts for their children and Health Care and Financial Durable Powers of Attorney and Health Care Directives.
 In addition, for many clients I prepare Irrevocable Insurance Trusts and/or Family Limited Partnerships for estate tax and creditor protection purposes.
 Does a couple need Revocable Living Trusts or are Wills sufficient to accomplish their needs?
 The answer is, it depends but it has changed significantly in recent years.
 If you would like to read an article about whether you need a Revocable Living Trust click on the Revocable Living Trust link at the bottom of this page.
 Recently, the Missouri General Assembly passed legislation which was signed into law by Governor Nixon authorizing the use of a "Qualified Spousal Trust in Missouri.
 This is a great tool which I am able to offer to Estate Planning clients in St. Louis and throughout Missouri.
 For a general discussion of the use of a "Qualified Spousal Trust" click on the link at the bottom of this page.
 In addition to "standard" estate plans, I also prepare Special Needs Trusts for clients Special Needs Trusts are specially drafted trusts for clients that have children with disabilities.
 Properly drafted, Special Needs Trusts allow the child or children to continue to qualify for public assistance while still benefiting from the Special Needs Trust.

 Will Rogers is credited with this quote: "The only difference between death and taxes is that death doesn't get worse every time Congress meets."
-Until January of 2013 the estate and gift tax system was truly in a state of flux.
-However on January 3, 2013 President Obama signed into law the "American Taxpayer Relief Act of 2012" (ATRA) Here is a general summary of the new law:
+On December 22, 2017 President Trump signed the Tax Cuts and Jobs Act of 2017.
+This had quite an impact on Estate and Gift tax.
+Here is a general summary of the new law:

 Gift Tax: The gift tax rate is the same as the estate tax rate as it is a unified system.
-The current gift tax annual exclusion is $14,000 per donor annually.
+The current gift tax annual exclusion is $15,000 per donee annually.

 Portability: One of the biggest changes which became permanent by ATRA was the ability of a surviving spouse to elect to use the unused portion of his or her deceased spouse's estate tax exemption and add it to the surviving spouse's estate tax exemption.
 This election can only be made on the estate tax return of the deceased spouse although the IRS has allowed for curative elections in a recent Revenue Procedure.